 LONDON TOWER BRIDGE

-Originally, London Bridge was the only crossing over the Thames.
+Originally, London Bridge was the only crossing over the River Thames.
 As London grew, so more bridges were added, but these were all to the west of London Bridge, since the area east of London Bridge had become a busy port.
 In the 19th century, the east end of London became so densely populated that public pressure mounted for a bridge to the east of London Bridge, as journeys for pedestrians and vehicles were being delayed literally by hours.

 Finally in 1876, the Corporation of London, who were responsible for that part of the Thames, decided that the problem could be put off no longer.
 Tower Bridge was completed in 1894, after 8 years of construction.
 However, many people don't realise why it is so different from London's other bridges.